anthonygauthier/axios-curlirize/README.md

 This module is an axios third-party module to log any axios request as a curl command in the console.
 It was originally posted as a suggestion on the axios repository, but since we believed it wasn't in the scope of axios to release such feature, we decided to make it as an independent module.

-#Post Note:
-Axios third-party module to print all axios requests as curl commands in the console.
-This repository is forked from axios-curlirize <https://www.npmjs.com/package/axios-curlirize> and supports use with Node JS without having to enable ES6 imports.
-This repo was inspired by an issue <https://github.com/delirius325/axios-curlirize/issues/20> raised on the origional repository <https://github.com/delirius325/axios-curlirize>.

-Special thanks to Anthony Gauthier <https://github.com/delirius325>, the author of axios-curlirize.

-The package name hereafter will be referred to as axios-curlirize as I have contributed very little, for me change its name.

 # How it works

 The module makes use of axios' interceptors to log the request as a cURL command.
 It also stores it in the response's config object.
 Therefore, the command can be seen in the app's console, as well as in the `res.config.curlCommand` property of the response.